A super easy recipe for Thermomix Apricot Crumble made with tinned apricots and an irresistible buttery topping.

 Note: The full ingredients and quantities are shown in the recipe card below.

 You can buy tinned apricots at most supermarkets either in an 800g or 400g tin.
 Fresh apricots can also be used for this recipe when they're in season.

-Making the crumble topping is super easy in the Thermomix and saves having to manually rub butter, flour and sugar together with your fingers.
-I understand that it can be therapeutic but I would rather the convenience and less mess.
+Making the crumble topping is super easy in the Thermomix.
+It saves having to manually rub butter, flour and sugar together with your fingers.

 - Mix the crumble topping together in the Thermomix (see the recipe card at the bottom for detailed instructions).

 - Tip the crumble mixture on top of the apricots - don't be afraid to pile it high!
 An optional extra is to sprinkle oats on top, which I love as it gives the crumble a bit of texture.

 It takes 30-40 minutes to bake in the oven until the top is golden brown.
 You can enjoy it warm with some piping hot custard, freshly whipped cream or a scoop of vanilla ice cream.

 - Add a couple of tablespoons (or more) of cognac to the apricots.